opendistro/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore.md

 ## Take snapshots

-You specify the following information when you create a snapshot:
+You specify two pieces of information when you create a snapshot:

 - Name of your snapshot repository
 - Name for the snapshot